iyer-surya98/shakespeare_qa/README.md

 The Shakespeare text is sourced from [MIT OCW](https://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt).

-**License:**
-You must include the license text provided with the file, as it specifies terms for personal use and non-commercial distribution.
-See the relevant section in [`shaks12.txt`](shaks12.txt) for details.

 ## License

 This project is distributed under the terms specified in the Shakespeare file's license.